Archomeda/lightfx-extender/README.md

 - Lightpack devices through a recent version of Prismatik (or similar hardware and software that support the same API, tested on version 5.11.1 only)

-### Extended game features
+### Games
+Theoretically, every game that has support for LightFX, is supported by LightFX Extender.
+But it's possible that some games don't work nice with it, so if you found a game that's not working with LightFX Extender, submit an issue.
+The tested games are:
+- Dying Light (uses x64)
-- Guild Wars 2 through the officially supported Mumble Link API (pulse color based on your PvP/WvW team upon entering map or switching PvP teams)
+- Guild Wars 2
+ - Extended feature: Change color based on your PvP/WvW team upon entering the map or switching PvP teams

+*Unless otherwise specified, the games are x86 and therefore use the x86 build of LightFX Extender.*

 ## Contribute
 If you want to contribute to the project, make a fork, change stuff and do a